 ACWW has recently signed up to United Nations Secretary-General, Ban Ki-moon’s Zero Hunger Challenge.
-This Challenge obliges us to raise awareness amongst consumers and suppliers, of the damaging impacts of food waste on farmers and the environment.
+This Challenge obliges us to raise awareness of the damaging impacts of food waste on farmers and the environment.

 The further along the chain the food loss occurs, the more carbon intensive is the wastage.
-For example, a single tomato spoiled at the harvesting stage will have a lower carbon footprint than tomato sauce wasted at the retail store, since the harvesting, transportation and processing accumulates additional greenhouse gases along the supply chain.
+A single tomato spoiled at the harvesting stage will have a lower carbon footprint than tomato sauce wasted at the retail store, since the harvesting, transportation and processing accumulates additional greenhouse gases along the supply chain.
 Even more waste occurs when it gets to the table and not eaten.